Getting Started Without Docker

 Configuration

-The default config/mongoid.yml is configured for Docker.
+The default .env.sample file was configured for Docker.

-Edit config/mongoid.yml and change bb_mongodb:2707 to localhost:2707 or whatever domain your MongoDB instance can be found at.
+If you’re running MongoDB locally, then edit .env and change bb_mongodb:2707 to localhost:2707 or whatever domain your MongoDB instance can be found at.

 Meilisearch